Written by Jill Nossa, firstname.lastname@example.org Saturday, 06 July 2013 00:00

 Firefighters are known as heroes, and one local man hasn’t let having a brain tumor stop him from serving his community.
-On June 15, Michael Hallquest of Glen Cove participated in the annual New York Brain Tumor Walk and his team raised more than $12,000 for the National Brain Tumor Society.
+On June 15, Michael Hallquest, a Glen Head native who currently lives in Glen Cove participated in the annual New York Brain Tumor Walk and his team raised more than $12,000 for the National Brain Tumor Society.

-Hallquest, a graduate of North Shore High School who lives in Glen Cove, has been a member of the Sea Cliff Volunteer Fire Department since 2001.
+Hallquest, a graduate of North Shore High School, has been a member of the Sea Cliff Volunteer Fire Department since 2001.
 After finishing college in 2005, he achieved his longtime dream of joining the Fire Department of New York, and was a member of the “Elmhurst Eagles”—Ladder Company 136 in Queens—until his diagnosis of brain cancer in 2010.

 Hallquest says that now he suffers from focal seizures on occasion that last about 30 seconds: “The seizures don’t prevent me from doing anything, but it’s always in the back of my mind.”